- MELBOURNE - 30 Nov 2019, 9.00 am - 4.00pm (registation closed)

 Fear not.
 These predispositions and thought patterns need not railroad your efforts to gain medical entry.
 They can actually become your superpowers when reformed with the correct approach and mental models that allow overanalysis, perfectionism and overthinking to work for you, rather than against you.

-Once you’ve attended NIE’s standard Medical Interview Preparation Workshop you’ll have realised that there is a theoretical approach to interviews that many people overlook; which is one-quarter of the medical interview puzzle.
+If you have attended NIE’s Medical Interview Preparation Workshop you’ll have realised that there is a theoretical approach to interviews that many people overlook; which is one-quarter of the medical interview puzzle.
 Advanced Studio training progresses one step further – using psychological methods to elicit the other three-quarters of the ideal medical interview model in a way that is personalised and easy to retain.

 Advanced Studio Focus